In this article, we will talk about why people wore powdered wigs.

-The advantage of using powder to coloring their hairs is because it’s more temporary and less destructive than dying the hairs.
+The advantage of using powder to color their hairs is that it’s more temporary and less destructive than dying the hairs.

 It is very interesting to see the development of wigs, originally, wigs were used by men (just like high heels!) instead of women.

 No matter why wigs were invented, I am more than grateful this amazing invention exists nowadays, it saved so many people from hair loss and light up the lives of people who want to be creative with their hairstyles.